 Our team of family counsellors and psychologists

 Life Supports family counsellors and psychologists will collaborate with your family to facilitate greater harmony and more positive relationships.
 All of our family counsellors are experienced at working with a wide range of family configurations and issues, using a targeted, evidence-based blend of counselling techniques to achieve the positive results each individual family needs.
+Contact one of our friendly intake consultants to discuss your next steps.

 Identifying ways to communicate more effectively and deal with conflict proactively is paramount to achieving a happy, cohesive family unit.